bw2data.backends.base#

 - where:

-is a dataset identifier, like("ecoinvent", "super strong steel")
+valid_tupleis a dataset identifier, like("ecoinvent", "super strong steel")uncertainty_fieldsare fields from an uncertainty dictionary.

 Processing a Database actually produces two parameter arrays: one for the exchanges, which make up the technosphere and biosphere matrices, and a geomapping array which links activities to locations.